Operator Splitting for Learning to Predict Equilibria in Convex Games: Proposed Method: Nash-FPNs

-Our key insight is {\em there are multiple ways to turn \eqref{eq:Def_as_VI} into a fixed point problem}.
-Thus, we propose a novel fixed point formulation which, while superficially more complicated, avoids expensive projections {\em and} is easy to backpropagate through.
-The key ingredient (see \Cref{thm:Use_DYS}) is a novel use of three operator splitting \cite{davis2017three}, which admits simple and explicit formulae for each computation.
-To the best of our knowledge, this splitting has not appeared in the VI literature before.
+Our key insight is that {\em there are multiple ways to turn \eqref{eq:Def_as_VI} into a fixed point problem}.
+Specifically, we propose a fixed point formulation which, while superficially more complicated, avoids expensive projections {\em and} is easy to backpropagate through.
+The key ingredient (see \Cref{thm:Use_DYS}) is an application of three operator splitting \cite{davis2017three} which replaces $P_{\sC}$ with projection operators possessing simple and explicit projection formulas.
+Similar ideas can be found in \cite{davis2017three,pedregosa2018adaptive}, but to the best of our knowledge, this splitting has not yet appeared in the implicit neural network literature.

 We present this architecture concretely as \Cref{alg: N-FPN-abstract}.
 With a slight abuse of terminology, we refer to this architecture also as an N-FPN.
 Although we find \Cref{alg: N-FPN-abstract} to be most practical, we note other operator-based methods (\eg ADMM and PDHG) can be used within the N-FPN framework via equivalences of different fixed point formulations of the VI.

-\begin{theorem} Suppose $\sC = \sC_1\cap \sC_2$ for convex $\sC_1$ and $\sC_2$.
-If both $\sC_i$ are polyhedral or have relative interiors with a point in common and the VI has a unique solution, then { } yields the equivalence